daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 _The Simple Meal Planning Guide will help you never to become stumped with meal planning again (when/if applied)._

 #### BE THE FIRST TO KNOW WHEN THE SIMPLE MEAL PLANNING GUIDE LAUNCHES!

 I'll email you straight away.
 Signup to be notified [HERE](https://mailchi.mp/8472c00ae6c0/zo0pgut9gj).
-I'll also send you a freebie at the same time: Summer Food Ideas.
+Plus I'll send you a _freebie_ at the same time: **Summer Food Ideas**.
 Enjoy!!

 #### This guide is for you if…